kide-vm/kide/test/rubyx/macro/README.md

 to test some methods even after the move, without parsing/processing the whole of parfait we have to have a method of "injecting" the single? methods.

-## Mom level
+## SlotMachine level

 There a re two test levels to every method.
-Mom being the first, where we basically just see if the right Mom instruction has been generated
+SlotMachine being the first, where we basically just see if the right SlotMachine instruction has been generated

 ## Risc